midzer/beerbase/content/breweries/deschutes-brewery/hop-henge-imperial-ipa.md

 srm: 0
 upc: 0
 ---
-HOP HENGE IMPERIAL IPA â€“ The Ultimate in Hop Innovation
+HOP HENGE IMPERIAL IPA – The Ultimate in Hop Innovation

 Hop Henge Imperial IPA returns to the Bond Street Series line-up this April in extreme fashion.
-Staying true to the experimental nature of the series and the â€œnever settleâ€� philosophy of Deschutes, our brewers went back to the drawing board to create an amplified version of last yearâ€™s monument to hops.
+Staying true to the experimental nature of the series and the “never settle” philosophy of Deschutes, our brewers went back to the drawing board to create an amplified version of last year’s monument to hops.

-Head Brewer Brett Porter says, â€œThis is a truly exciting and groundbreaking beer.
-We reformulated everything about the hop recipe to give Hop Henge an extraordinary aroma and flavor similar to a fresh hop beer.â€� In addition to the Cascade and Centennial hops, Deschutes Brewery is experimenting with a hop variety so new that it has yet to be named.
+Head Brewer Brett Porter says, “This is a truly exciting and groundbreaking beer.
+We reformulated everything about the hop recipe to give Hop Henge an extraordinary aroma and flavor similar to a fresh hop beer.”
+In addition to the Cascade and Centennial hops, Deschutes Brewery is experimenting with a hop variety so new that it has yet to be named.

 The team here at Bend Public House recommends Hop Henge as the perfect accompaniment for a variety of spicy foods, so be sure to have a bottle handy next time you make a batch of hot wings and go for the five alarm award.
 The high-octane hoppiness is a wildly refreshing antidote to a wide array of hot foods.

 Limited Availability April through June.

-Donâ€™t miss this amazing hop experiment that is sure to leave your taste buds begging for more.
+Don’t miss this amazing hop experiment that is sure to leave your taste buds begging for more.

 -http://www.deschutesbrewery.com/Brews/Bond+Street+Series/default.aspx